timeplus-io/proton/README.md

   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

 Timeplus Proton is a streaming SQL engine, a fast and lightweight alternative to ksqlDB or Apache Flink, 🚀 powered by ClickHouse.
 It enables developers to solve streaming data processing, routing and analytics challenges from Apache Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
-Timeplus Proton is the core engine of [Timeplus Enterprise](https://timeplus.com), which is a cloud native streaming analytics platform.
+Timeplus Proton is the core engine of [Timeplus Enterprise](https://timeplus.com).

 ## 💪 Why use Timeplus Proton?